ak-gupta/bayesian-target/README.md

 5. For each level in the categorical variable,
     1. Generate the posterior distribution using the observed target values for the categorical level,
     2. Set the encoding value to a sample from the posterior distribution
+        * If a new level has appeared in the dataset, the encoding will be sampled from the prior distribution.
+          To disable this behaviour, initialize the encoder with ``handle_unknown="error"``.

 Then, we repeat step 5.2 a total of ``n_estimators`` times, generating a total of ``n_estimators`` training datasets with unique encodings.
 The end model is a vote from each sampled dataset.